webgme/webgme/config/README.md

 - `config.authentication.jwt.publicKey = './src/server/middleware/auth/EXAMPLE_PRIVATE_KEY'`
  - Public RSA256 key used when evaluating tokens.
 - `config.authentication.jwt.algorithm = 'RS256'`
- - The algorithm used for encryption (should not be edited w/o chaning keys appropriately).
+ - The algorithm used for encryption (should not be edited w/o changing keys appropriately).
 - `config.authentication.jwt.tokenGenerator = './src/server/middleware/auth/localtokengenerator.js'`
  - Replaceable module for generating tokens in case webgme should not generated new tokens by itself.